 - Share specific options for how they can jump in, like “attend our phonebank this Sunday” or “host a text-to-donate dessert party with your friends on our Weekend of Action last weekend of September” – – find their particular fit.

 - Share the candidate pages and the state overview page.
 Help them get them acquainted with your team’s mission and why winning is important

 - Decide on next steps with that new volunteer.
-Could be connecting with Neal or your team’s National Field Director to plan a phonebank, could be connecting with other leaders on your team to help that person host a friendraiser.
+Could be sharing the Mobilize RSVP link for your phonebank, or could be connecting with other leaders on your team to help that person host a friendraiser.
 Set a reminder in your calendar to check-in again within 3-7 days for follow-up support, make sure things are going well for the new person integrating and taking action.

 Who will be your team’s Welcome Wagon?
 Have them talk with your Organizing Department staff contact to talk about these steps, design a process, and create tools.

 EXAMPLE PERSONAL WELCOME EMAIL

 Welcome to Sister District New Jersey.
 The organizers of this team — Kelly, Nick, Paul, Chris and myself — are gearing up to start helping our VA candidates protect that state’s Blue Trifecta.
 We’ll continue to be all-virtual, and will be running weekly phonebanks, fundraising and postcarding programs, sending a newsletter to volunteers, promoting our events on social media, and generally working to grow our ranks.

 Our goal is to create a connected community of people sharing in fighting the good fight to advance progressive policy and power in the states and to do our best to help elect our assigned candidates.
 So glad to have you join this group!